torreyleonard/algotrader/README.md

 		- Get stocks by highest (abnormal) volume
 		- Get options contracts by highest open interest
 		- And more
-	- Get up to the minute news on specified stocks
+	- Get up to the minute breaking headlines
-		- In progress: stream news in real time
-	- Get technical indicators from AlphaVantage (in progress)
+	- Get technical indicators from AlphaVantage
 		- SMA, EMA, RSI, etc.
 	- Get fundamentals and balance sheet data (in progress)
 		- Assets, debt, liabilities, revenue, earnings, etc.